 The outbreak of COVID-19 has had a number of implications for the exclusion process, due to the difficulties associated with holding pupil discipline committees and independent appeals panels.
 Consequently, in some instances, there have been delays in completing the exclusion process and in finding alternative placements for permanently excluded learners.

-It is essential that for those learners who were permanently excluded prior to or during the lockdown, the local authority in which the learner lives makes arrangements as quickly as possible for the learner to continue in suitable full-time education, where it was not possible for the local authority to arrange an alternative placement during the lockdown period.
-The local authority would have been responsible for ensuring continuity of learning for the learner during the lockdown period.
+It is essential that for those learners who were permanently excluded prior to, or during, periods where attendance at schools or settings has been limited as a result of the coronavirus pandemic, the local authority in which the learner lives makes arrangements as quickly as possible for the learner to continue in suitable full-time education, where it was not possible for the local authority to make such arrangements during lockdown periods.
+The local authority would have been responsible for ensuring continuity of learning for the learner throughout the course of the pandemic.

 Avoiding exclusions and referrals to EOTAS

-There is potential for an increase in challenging behaviour among learners who attend mainstream education.
-This will be particularly the case for those learners who were finding it difficult to engage with education before COVID-19 and who may struggle to adapt to the change in routine, including the more structured routines and expectations in relation to learning and behaviour, on a return to school.
+The disruption of the coronavirus pandemic may create a potential for an increase in challenging behaviour among learners who attend mainstream education.
+This will be particularly the case for those learners who were finding it difficult to engage with education before COVID-19 and/or during the course of the pandemic, and who may struggle to adapt to the change in routine, including the more structured routines and expectations in relation to learning and behaviour, as all learners return to school.

 Understanding the cause of the behaviour change can be a starting point to supporting the learner to modify and regulate their behaviour.